Bitcoin & Crypto Estate Investigation for Attorneys & Fiduciaries

 Does your estate

-We investigate, locate, and recover digital assets for estates, trusts, and receiverships.
+We investigate, locate, and recover bitcoin and crypto estate assets for probate attorneys, trustees, and court-appointed fiduciaries.
 Flat-fee engagements.
-No findings, no success fee.
+Written findings report.
+No recovery, no success fee.

 ~$400B